-Mission 21's core themes
+Mission 21's thematic areas

 All human beings should be able to lead lives that are free from discrimination, regardless of their religious affiliation, gender, ethnicity or sexual orientation.
 Throughout the world, women often suffer major disadvantages.
 This is why support for women's rights and gender justice is an integral element of all Mission 21's projects and programmes.

 The Annual Report provides information about Mission 21's work and our principles, and it shows how we put those principles into practice during the year under review.
 It includes the annual financial statement together with details about the origin and use of funds.
 The main donor groups are mentioned by name.
 The Report also includes information about the mission organisation's structure and governing bodies, together with a brief portrait of Mission 21.
 The Annual Report is published every June to coincide with Mission 21's international Mission Synod.